ChrstphrHll/npc_gen/students/Edyrm Iolas.md

 # Edyrm Iolas
 ---
 ### Description
-- Half-Elf Artificer from Beleriand
+- Half-Elf Artificer from Aldercrown Empire
 - 2nd year Diplomacy student in Burk
-- shoulder length frizzy grey hair that's braided, Pale Gray eyes, and Light Tan skin
+- shoulder length curly auburn hair that's wild, Pale Gray eyes, and Light Tan skin
 - Is Seraphic and Unpolished, and has Might as their ideal

 ### Organizations